zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 But _given_ a metric on the variables that you care about predicting and using to inform predictions, which categories are cognitively useful depends on the the distribution of data in the world (not on your values).
 You can't define a word any way you want.

-[TODO: double-check and footnote or hyperlink calculations; quote how the squared error changes with different metrics]
+[TODO: rewrite cleaner code and double-check and footnote-hyperlink calculations; quote how the squared error changes with different metrics]

 ------

-The one says, "You're still not addressing my crux!
+The one replies: "You're still not addressing my crux!
 I don't doubt what you say about minimizing prediction error.
 But what if I don't care about that?
 My utility function assigns high value to using the squiggly _blegg\*_ category boundary—such that the utility of using my preferred category outweighs the disutility of making less accurate predictions.
 You _can_ define a word any way you want—if you're willing to pay the costs."

 ... so, what, you just intrinsically assign high utility to using the same communication signal to encode eggness-2/blueness-1 observations as eggness-6/blueness-6 observations, given the joint distribution specified in my story problem about sorting objects in a factory?
 Really?